Test-Time Detoxification without Training or Learning Anything: Impact Statement

 \section{Impact Statement}

-This work aims to improve the safety and controllability of text generation via a test-time procedure that steers generation away from toxic continuations.
-As with many controllability methods, similar optimization ideas could also be explored for malicious purposes, such as encouraging toxic generation or attempting to elicit proprietary or sensitive information (e.g., jailbreak-style behavior).
-However, we do not believe such misuse is straightforward in our setting: malicious compliance is often framed as a binary outcome (success/failure), whereas the black-box optimization studied here relies on smooth, real-valued objective signals and does not operate on binary feedback.
-We have not identified a direct or practical way to adapt the proposed method to reliably induce such malicious behaviors under these constraints.
+This work aims to improve the safety and controllability of text generation through a test-time procedure that steers generation away from toxic continuations.
+As with many controllability methods, similar optimization ideas could in principle be explored for malicious purposes, such as encouraging toxic generation or attempting to elicit proprietary or sensitive information (e.g., jailbreak-style behavior).
+A direct adaptation would be to reverse the optimization direction—minimizing $1 - \Phi(X)$ or performing gradient ascent on $\Phi(X)$—to produce high-toxicity continuations.
+However, since the target domain in this setting is pretrained completion models for open-ended generation, we do not believe such misuse would carry meaningful malicious utility.
+We have not identified another straightforward way to adapt the proposed method to reliably induce such behaviors under these constraints.